The mathematical landscape of partial information decomposition: A comprehensive review of properties and measures

 An additional pointwise redundancy measure named \ISX was then suggested by Makkeh \etal, both for discrete~\cite{makkeh2021introducing} and continuous scenarios~\cite{schick2021partial, ehrlich2024partial}. \ISX measures redundancy via the so-called principle of \textit{shared mass exclusion}.
 Similarly to \IPM, \ISX is based on separate information and misinformation lattices, thereby renouncing some of the original PID axioms at the global level.

 More recently, inspired by the algebraic measures \Iwedge and \Ialpha, Kolchinsky introduced \Iprec, a redundancy measure grounded in the notion of Blackwell order~\cite{kolchinsky2022novel}.
-This definition admits a clear operational interpretation in decision-theoretic terms, satisfies \IID, and is defined for any number of sources, but can take negative values.
+This definition admits a clear operational interpretation in decision-theoretic terms, satisfies \IID, and is defined for any number of sources, but can provide negative atomic values.

 With a similar intent to define a PID based on Blackwell order, Venkatesh and Schamberg proposed \Idelta for multivariate Gaussian systems~\cite{venkatesh2022partial}, extending the earlier results of Barrett~\cite{barrett2015exploration} by measuring how distant one source is from being Blackwell superior to the other.
 Although this approach generalises the behaviour of \IMMI, it is only defined for a bivariate PID.